 “Sexually active people take fewer sick days.”

-The other major benefit of sex is the strong relationship building, intimacy, love, happiness, and stress relief.
+The other major benefit of sex is strong relationship building, intimacy, love, happiness, and stress relief.
 It leads to better sleep because of the combination of the action of hormones oxytocin and endorphins.
 Better sleep leads to feeling more well-rested, a longer lifespan, and having more energy during the day.

 Good and safe sex lessens the pain so, before you reach for an aspirin, first try for an orgasm.
 It releases a particular hormone that helps raise your pain tolerance threshold.
 Barry R. Komisaruk who is Ph.D. and a distinguished service professor at Rutgers, the State University of New Jersey says,